A sampling of comments on Odyssey Rhapsody 5

 tagging: athanatos ‘immortal’; agērōs ‘ageless’

 At O.05.136, Calypso says that she was intending to make Odysseus athanatos ‘immortal’ and agērōs ‘ageless’.
-Similarly at HH Aphrodite 214, Zeus when he abducts Ganymedes makes him athanatos ‘immortal’ and agērōs ‘ageless’.
-By contrast, at HH Aphrodite 221, Ēōs forgets to ask for agelessness after she abducts Tīthōnos and asks only that her mortal lover be athanatos ‘immortal’.
-So, she forgot to ask that he should have lasting hēbē ‘youth’, HH Aphrodite 224. [[GN 2017.04.13 via BA 197.]]
+Similarly in Homeric Hymn to Aphrodite 214, Zeus when he abducts Ganymedes makes him athanatos ‘immortal’ and agērōs ‘ageless’.
+By contrast, in Homeric Hymn to Aphrodite 221, Ēōs forgets to ask for agelessness after she abducts Tīthōnos and asks only that her mortal lover be athanatos ‘immortal’.
+So, she forgot to ask that he should have lasting hēbē ‘youth’, Homeric Hymn to Aphrodite 224. [[GN 2017.04.13 via BA 197.]]

 tagging: aiōn ‘life-force, lifetime’; phthinesthai ‘wilt, perish’